All prices are per person

 This is a private, direct door-to-door tour with a driver’s waiting time and a return transfer.
 Guided tours in English at Auschwitz-Birkenau Memorial and at the Salt Mines are included in the total price.
 Our English speaking driver will take a very good care of you for all the time during the tour.

-At first you will be taken to Auschwitz .
+At first you will be taken to Auschwitz.
+You arrive about half hour before your tour, as there’s about 20-25 minute time required for the security check.
+This applies to all types of Auschwitz tours.
 The driver will stay with you until you meet your local guide.
 After about two hours guided tour and a short break you will be taken to Birkenau where you will continue your guided visit for about one hour.
 After visiting Auschwitz-Birkenau a driver will take you to a local restaurant for lunch (your meal is not included in the total price of the tour).

 Visiting the Salt Mine in Wieliczka is the next item of this tour.
 The Mine was inscribed onto the First UNESCO World Natural and Cultural Heritage List in 1978.
 Every year it is visited by over one million tourists.
 It reaches a depth of 327 meters and the mine passage is almost 300 km long!
 The Salt Mine continuously produced kitchen salt from the 13th century until 1996, being one of the world’s oldest operating salt mines.

 The entrance to the Salt Mine you will find free of hassle here with our driver’s assistance.